alexthegoodman/reeviewr-prisma/README.md

 - Wait for all the bundles to finshing bundling
 - Open `localhost:3000` in your browser

+You wll be doing most work in /modules/client/, /modules/server/, and /cypress/.

 ## Technology Used

 - Prisma